sidroopdaska/FifteenPuzzle/README.md

 "Searcher.cs" contains the main crux of the search algorithms.
 The "GenericSearch" function performs the all of the searches.
 Each specific search passes in a different "NodeComparator" that is used to keep the "Frontier" (implemented as a Priority Queue) sorted.
 * A hash table of previously visited states is maintained and all the Heuristic calculations are cached to speed things up.
 * In order to use the "GenericSearch" algorithm, the "Search.dll" requires an implementation of "StateBase" and "IHeuristic".
 This is done in the "FifteenPuzzle" folder.

+## Heuristics
+I implemented the following heuristics to be used in conjunction with A* and Greedy Best First Search:
+* Manhattan Distance Heuristic
+* Manhattan Distance with Linear Conflict Heuristic: This achieves results faster as it takes into account the interference of tiles with each other in the horizontal/ vertical axis.